Peregrine42/tenorion-web/README.md

 rails s
 ```

-To build the frontend JS assets:
+To build the frontend JS assets (and watch those assets for changes saved to disk):

 ```
 npm install
-npm run build -- --watch
+npm run watch
 ```

 ## Thanks